 The Bible is full of accounts of “those in authority”; from Kings, to Judges, to religious leaders.
 The accompanying stories describe the reasons why they all needed prayerful support from those around them.
 Being a leader in any context is hard work.

 So how should we pray for our leaders?
 Whether or not they are Christians, we should pray that God will guide them as they guide us, and pray for wisdom, discernment and protection.
-Plus, we should extend the notion of “those in authority” beyond politics to other leaders in the Church, voluntary sector, public service, and business.
+We can also extend the notion of “those in authority” beyond politics to other leaders in the Church, voluntary sector, public service, and business.
 There are an overwhelming number of leaders in society, so choose two or three individuals or groups to pray for, and uphold them regularly.

 3. Make your voice heard